-3.3.3 Category 3: Fuel- and energy-related activities
+Category 3: Fuel- and energy-related activities

-Category 3 emissions occur from the upstream processing of fuel and energy including transmission and distribution (T&D) losses of purchased electricity.
+This category covers the emissions occur from the upstream processing of fuel and energy including T&D losses of purchased electricity.

 We calculate emissions from transmission and distribution losses by multiplying the activity data of 'kWh' by the appropriate regional T&D electricity grid emission factor (kgCO2e/kWh).
-The emission factors are sourced from the same as for scope 2 electricity emissions (see section 3.2.2 above).
+The emission factors are sourced from the same as for scope 2 electricity emissions (see section 2.1.2. scope 2 emissions).

-3.3.4 Category 4: Upstream transport and distribution
+Category 4: Upstream transport and distribution

-The emissions from upstream transportation and distribution services, such as freight, that are paid for by each asset is captured under Category 4.
-Data regarding the transportation mode (rail, road, or ship), average distance (either to processing location or to customer; km or miles) and the total weight of product sold (tonnes or short tons) to estimate the tonne.km of transported sold goods is collected to calculate emissions using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA.
+This category covers the emissions from upstream transportation and distribution services, such as freight, that are paid for by the asset.
+Data regarding the transportation mode (rail, road, or ship), average distance (either to processing location or to customer; km or miles) and the total weight of product sold (green metric tonnes or short tons) are used to estimate the tonne.km of transported sold goods.